 HERE, THE FILM “VALTON TYLER: FLESH IS FICTION” FINDS A HOME

-The self-taught artist Valton Tyler (1944-2017) spent most of his life living and working in Dallas, Texas, and its environs.
-He created a remarkable body of work — oil paintings on canvas, ink drawings on paper, and complex etchings — that remains very hard to classify according to existing style and genre labels.
-In 2017, brutjournal’s founder, Edward M. Gómez, and the cinematographer Chris Shields made the first-ever film about Tyler’s life and art, which the artist saw before he died.
-Now, this 42-minute-long film will reside permanently here, on the magazine’s website.
+The self-taught artist Valton Tyler (1944-2017) lived and worked in Dallas, Texas, and its environs.
+He created remarkable works — oil paintings, ink drawings on paper, complex etchings — that remain hard to classify according to existing style or genre labels.
+In 2017, Edward M. Gómez (brutjournal’s founder) and cinematographer Chris Shields made the first-ever film about Tyler’s life and art, which the artist saw before he died.
+This 42-minute-long film will reside permanently here, on the magazine’s website.
 It may be viewed in its entirety, free of charge.
 Watch it and get to know the bright, bizarre world of a techno-baroque visionary.
+Free access to article and film.

 Read more